tycobass/IntroPython2015/students/ericrosko/session10-final-project/ReadMe.md

 elsewhere, the missing files will show up in red text.

 ### Usage
-Running the script in your Xcode project folder should give you a list of any missing assets, and also any assets that exist in the project but are not referenced in the project file.
+Running the script in your Xcode project folder should give you a list of any missing assets, and also any assets that exist in the project but are not referenced in the project (.xcodeproj) package file.

 ### Xcode File Copy Dialog Box